ProjectPybro/Extreme-Breakout/README.md

 #### Brick breaking mechanic also taken from that.
 #### Font: Rainy Hearts: https://www.dafont.com/rainyhearts.font

+#### Why you should normalized the ball vector: https://www.youtube.com/watch?v=DXZarwDz5VY

 #### Ball physics based on this: https://docs.godotengine.org/en/stable/tutorials/math/vector_math.html#reflection
 #### If your making a breakout type game, use the inbuilt bounce() in Vector2 like I did!